SamuZad/terraform-provider-googleworkspace/docs/resources/user.md

 Required:

 - `type` (String) Each entry can have a type which indicates standard type of that entry.
 For example, keyword could be of type occupation or outlook.
 In addition to the standard type, an entry can have a custom type and can give it any name.
 Such types should have the CUSTOM value as type and also have a customType value.
-Acceptable values:
+Acceptable values: `custom`, `mission`, `occupation`, `outlook`
-	- `custom`
-	- `mission`
-	- `occupation`
-	- `outlook`
 - `value` (String) Keyword.

 Optional: